Clinical radiologist

 Qualifications

-To become a clinical radiologist, you'll need to first complete a degree in medicine recognised by the GMC, which usually takes five to six years.
-If you've already got a degree in a subject other than medicine (usually a 2:1 or above in a science-related subject) you can apply for a four-year accelerated graduate entry medicine programme (also known as a graduate entry programme).
+Medical degrees usually take five years to complete, although if you've already got a degree in a subject other than medicine (usually a 2:1 or above in a science-related subject), you can apply for a four-year accelerated medical graduate entry programme (GEP).
 For a list of medical schools, see the Medical Schools Council.

 The first three years of speciality training are in general radiology, followed by two years of special interest training (or three if you're following the interventional radiology path).